robolab-pavia/slr-kit/README.md

 - Regex based substitutions
 - Lemmatisation

-All the rows in the input file with 'rejected' as the `status` field are discarded and not elaborated.
+All the rows in the input file with 'rejected' as the `status` field (if present) are discarded and not elaborated.
 The stop words are read **only** from one or more optional files.
 These words are replaced, in the output, with a placeholder (called stopword placeholder) that is recognized in the term extraction phase.
 The default stopword placeholder is the '@' character.